in

 It’s like a GPS for your meat!

-Since the smoked turkey legs are dark meat, they need to cook up a little higher than say a white meat turkey breast that only needs to hit 165°F internally.
+Since the turkey legs, like turkey thighs, are dark meat, they need to cook up a little higher than say a white meat turkey breast that only needs to hit 165°F internally.

 We also think the meat just tastes better when cooked that high as all the fat renders out completely.